 1980: The Police became the first Western pop group to play in Bombay, India in over ten years when they played a one-off gig in the city.

-1983: Australian band INXS debuted on the Billboard Hot 100 with “The One Thing,” the first single released from their third album.
+1983: Australian band INXS debuted on the Billboard Hot 100 with “The One Thing,” the first single released from their third studio album, Shabooh Shoobah.

 1985: Radio stations in South Africa banned all of Stevie Wonder’s records after he dedicated the Oscar he had won the night before for “I Just Called to Say I Love You” at The Academy Awards to Nelson Mandela.

-2015: Ahead of their headline gig at London’s Royal Albert Hall in aid of the Teenage Cancer Trust (on 26 March 2015) The Who, who were celebrating their 50th anniversary, the band was presented with a much-belated apology by the Hall, which had blocked a 1972 performance of the group’s rock opera Tommy as part of a larger ban on rock and pop performances at the venue.
+2015: Ahead of their headline gig at London’s Royal Albert Hall in aid of the Teenage Cancer Trust, The Who, who were celebrating their 50th anniversary, were presented with a much-belated apology by the Hall, which had blocked a 1972 performance of the group’s rock opera Tommy as part of a larger ban on rock and pop performances at the venue.

 Rufus Thomas, R&B, funk, soul, and blues singer, songwriter, and dancer known for his novelty dance records such as “Walking the Dog,” “Do the Funky Chicken,” and “(Do the) Push and Pull,” was born in Cayce, MS in 1917.

 Larry Butler, producer and songwriter known for working with Kenny Rogers who was also a keyboard player for artists that include Bobby Goldsboro, Johnny Cash, Roger Miller, Loretta Lynn, Dolly Parton, and Jerry Lee Lewis, as well as rock groups Ronny and the Daytonas and The Gentrys, was born in Pensacola, FL in 1942.